zeffii/mesh_tiny_cad/README.md

 Given either

 - two adjacent edges on the circumference of an incomplete circle
-- or two vertices (not required to be adjacent)
+- or three vertices (not required to be adjacent)

 this operator will places the 3d cursor at original center of that circle.